projectacrn/acrn-hypervisor/doc/getting-started/building-from-source.rst

 SDC:
-   The SDC (Software Defined Cockpit) scenario defines a simple automotive use-case that includes one pre-launched Service VM and one post-launched User VM.
+   The SDC (Software Defined Cockpit) scenario defines a simple automotive use case that includes one pre-launched Service VM and one post-launched User VM.

 SDC2: